awesome-english/awesome-english/README.md

 - [Thesaurus](https://thesaurus.plus) is an online platform with a simple interface providing lists of definitions, similar or opposite words, and terms.

+- [WooordHunt](https://wooordhunt.ru/) is an Englis-Russian and Russian-English dictionary providing numerous , my favorite one, it also has some additional features such as exercises for learning words and an editor.

 - [InternetSlang](http://internetslang.com) - here you'll find a list of slang terms, acronyms, and abbreviations as used in websites, on Twitter, ICQ chat rooms, blogs, SMS, and Internet forums - a complete dictionary of slang.

 - [Koala Net](http://www.koalanet.com.au/australian-slang.html) - unique Australian slang.